azalamri/azalamri-Disaster-Respnose-Pipeline-Project-/README.md

 ![Screenshot1](Screenshot1.png)

 ## Acknolewdgment
-Thanks for Udacity for the started code and for Figure Eight for the data
+Thanks for Udacity for the starter code and for Figure Eight for providing the data